fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/SR-IOV-Lenovo-L14-Gen3/README.md

 In *Windows Settings*:
 - set ***Power supply*** to ***Performances***

-Note: Not necessary when AtlasOS installed, it's already done
+Note: Not necessary when AtlasOS installed, it's already done.